coltenkrauter/umbro-cdk/README.md

 # umbro-cdk

-This repository contains an AWS CDK package written in TypeScript that manages the complete AWS infrastructure required to support the Umbro application.
-It includes DynamoDB tables, OIDC providers for secure deployments, user management, and security monitoring.
+This repository contains an AWS CDK package written in TypeScript that manages the AWS infrastructure required to support the Umbro application. **This package only handles AWS infrastructure via CDK - the actual application is deployed on Vercel for ease and cost reduction.**

+## What This Package Does

+This package provides:
+- **AWS Infrastructure as Code** - DynamoDB tables, IAM roles, security policies
+- **Vercel OIDC Integration** - Secure deployments from Vercel to AWS
+- **Backend Services** - Database, authentication, and API infrastructure

+## What This Package Does NOT Do

+This package does NOT contain:
+- **Frontend Application Code** - That's in the main [umbro](https://github.com/coltenkrauter/umbro) repository
+- **Vercel Deployment** - The app is deployed on Vercel, this just provides AWS backend
+- **Application Logic** - Business logic is in the main application repository

 ## Prerequisites

 - Node.js (v18 or later)
 - AWS CLI configured with appropriate credentials
 - AWS CDK CLI installed globally: `npm install -g aws-cdk`

+## Account Provisioning & GitHub OIDC

+**Important**: Account provisioning and GitHub OIDC configuration are now handled automatically by the [Venice](https://github.com/coltenkrauter/venice) package.
+Venice is a CDK automation repository that uses GitHub Actions to configure accounts and set up GitHub OIDC providers automatically.

+This means you no longer need to manually set up AWS accounts or configure GitHub OIDC - Venice handles all of that infrastructure automatically.

 ## Getting Started